jawj/zapatos-docs/src/index.md

 I've also come to love strongly typed languages, and TypeScript in particular.
 VS Code's type checking and autocomplete speed development, prevent bugs, and simplify refactoring.
 Especially when they _just happen_, they bring joy.
 But, traditionally, talking to the database is a place where they really don't _just happen_.

-Zapatos aims to minimise the misery of abstraction, intensify the pleasures of type inference, and represent a credible alternative to traditional ORMs.
+Zapatos aims to fix that.

+(If it interests you, there's a whole other [repository about how Zapatos came about](https://github.com/jawj/mostly-ormless)).

 ### What doesn't it do?